 Another major element that lets the sequels down is their casting choices.
 With the increase in budget comes less diversity and cookie-cutter actors that fit the Hollywood mould.
 De Palma’s film had not only cool, European actors like Jean Reno and Emmanuelle Béart but also classy Brits Vanessa Redgrave and Kristin Scott Thomas.
 The collective cast for this film is better than the rest of the series combined and gave the first outing some real substance.
 Redgrave, in particular, adds a touch of class to the story, I could watch her as the card-carrying, flirtatious Max all day long.

 The iconic heist at the heart of the narrative is what makes the film so memorable.
 Hunt suspended by wires from the ceiling has been copied and parodied quite possibly more than anything else in the entire history of cinema.
-The difference being that it is the main set piece of this film, whereas the stealth mission is just the entrée in the later movies.
+The difference being that it’s the main set piece of this film, whereas the stealth mission is just the entrée in the later movies.
 There is an action climax of sorts but it’s fairly minimal and just skirts the edge of what’s considered plausible.
 Also, Hunt is really put through the wringer and you feel every blow he receives whilst desperately preventing the villains escape.
-These days, Action movies are ten a penny but it’s stealth that the IMF own the racket on and they still do.
+These days, Action movies are ten-a-penny but it’s stealth that the IMF own the racket on and they still do.

 Bourne is more proficient at it but he’s constantly on the run and his skills have to be more improvisational.
 Whereas Bond often starts out stealthy but things very quickly escalate and chaos ensues.
 Mission Impossible isn’t a masterpiece and it certainly ranks lower in De Palma’s filmography but for a blockbuster movie, it has depth and charisma.
 It receives criticism for a supposed convoluted plot but personally, I just think that makes the mind games more effective.
 I remember when I first saw it as a child vividly even though I would only have been about nine years old at the time.
-Even though I may have been more easily impressed back again, it still had a big impact.
+Even though I may have been more easily impressed back then, it still had a big impact.